+Illinois net losses in tax years ending prior to December 31, 1999, are allowed as a carryback or carryforward deduction only in the manner allowed under IRC, Section 172.
 Illinois net losses in tax years beginning on or before August 5, 1997, must be carried back 3 years, then forward 15 years.
-Illinois net losses in tax years beginning after August 5, 1997, must be carried back 2 years, then forward 20 years.
-However, for tax years ending on or after December 31, 1996, you may make the election to forgo the Illinois NLD carryback period.
+Illinois net losses in tax years beginning after August 5, 1997, and ending prior to December 31, 1999, must be carried back 2 years, then forward 20 years.
+Effective for tax years ending on or after December 31, 1996, you may make the election to forgo the Illinois NLD carryback period.
 This election should have been made on your timely filed original return.
-However, if your previously filed return was timely filed and showed income, and you are filing Form IL-843 to report a finalized federal change that eliminates your Illinois income and creates an Illinois net loss for the year, you may make the election to forgo the carryback period by checking the box below Part II, Line 1a, or Part III, Line 1a, whichever line is appropriate for the return you are amending.
+However, if your previously filed return was timely filed and showed income, and you are filing Form IL-843 to report

+- a finalized federal change that eliminates your Illinois income and creates an Illinois net loss for the year, you may make the election to forgo the carryback period by checking the box below Part II, Line 1a, or Part III, Line 1a, whichever line is appropriate for the return you are amending.
 This election must be made within 120 days of IRS partial agreement or finalization.

-an Illinois audit or other Illinois change that eliminates Illinois income and creates an Illinois net loss for the year, you may make the election to forgo the carryback period by checking the box below Part II, Line 1a, or Part III, Line 1a, whichever line is appropriate for the return you are amending.
+Once made, this election is irrevocable. - an Illinois audit or other Illinois change that eliminates Illinois income and creates an Illinois net loss for the year, you may make the election to forgo the carryback period by checking the box below Part II, Line 1a, or Part III, Line 1a, whichever line is appropriate for the return you are amending.
 This election must be made at the time the loss is first reported.
+Once made, this election is irrevocable.